Creating

 toolbar access

-a custom order
+Creating and displaying a custom sort order

 menu access : View / Arrange icons